 Since the pivotal Supreme Court ruling on Citizens' United v FEC in 2010, the Peace and Justice Committee has been informing people about how to get involved to eliminate the corruption of money in our democracy.
 The current focus is on passing a state resolution to amend the U.S. Constitution.
 Read more on getting money out of politics.

 In 2014 our congregation passed a Congregational Stand on Money Out of Politics that was sponsored by the Peace & Justice Committee, and other EUUC members.
-You can learn more about it here.

 We seek to do work that speaks not just to our own interests, but to interests of the congregation as well.
 In the past, we have explored the issue of immigration rights, supported initiatives to reduce gun violence, taught students how to establish a record of conscientious objection.
 We respond to current issues as they arise.